gabtoschi/gabtoschi.github.io/content/en/blog/review/harmonys-odyssey.md

 {% render "components/youtube" id:"HoZHJrQG8ro" %}

 Even if you're not bothered by the confusing interface or frustrating minigames, all you'll get in **Harmony's Odyssey** is still mediocre jigsaw puzzles.
-The dioramas themselves are cute and colorful, and solving them isn't necessarily bad, but I believe that are best options in the stores if you just want to put some beautiful pieces together.
+The dioramas themselves are cute and colorful, and solving them isn't necessarily bad, but I believe there are best options in the stores if you just want to put some beautiful pieces together.
 I was expecting some magic in my relaxing time, but I don't think this magical wand is my type.

 {% render "components/thanks" lang:lang %}